gymrek-lab/gymreklab.github.io/doc/LabMeetings.rst

 With Airtame
 ============
 1. We especially recommend connecting via Airtame if you have a Mac.
 If you have a Windows laptop, you will need to `download the Airtame app <https://airtame.com/download>`_ first.
-2. You can skip this step if you have a Mac.
-Otherwise, if you have a Windows laptop, you must connect to the audio via the cables provided in the front of the room.
+2. If you have a Windows laptop, you must connect to the audio via the cables provided in the front of the room.
+You can skip this step if you have a Mac.
     You should connect **only** the USB cable and *not* the HDMI cable to your laptop.
 The USB cable lets you connect to the room's speaker and microphone.
     If needed, you can use the white USB Type-C adapter to connect to the cable like `this <https://drive.google.com/file/d/12OwqAF9nPCQWQfT6tc0mzFmkecly1meO>`__.